Yayoi Kusama:Infinity Mirrors

 About Yayoi Kusama: Infinity Mirrors

 **Yayoi Kusama’s Infinity Mirrored Room single installation is different than this special exhibition.
 The Infinity Mirrored Room is an installation that is on view now.
-The larger exhibition opens next year in October 2017.
+The larger exhibition opens in October 2017.

-The Broad’s first hosted special exhibition, Yayoi Kusama: Infinity Mirrors--the first institutional survey to explore the celebrated Japanese artist’s immersive Infinity Mirror Rooms--will embark on the most significant North American tour of her work in nearly two decades, and The Broad will be the only California museum to host the exhibition when it comes to Los Angeles in 2017.
+The Broad’s first visiting special exhibition, Yayoi Kusama: Infinity Mirrors—the first institutional survey to explore the celebrated Japanese artist’s immersive Infinity Mirror Rooms—will embark on the most significant North American tour of her work in nearly two decades, and The Broad will be the only California museum to host the exhibition.

 Since opening in September 2015, The Broad has featured Kusama’s installation Infinity Mirrored Room – The Souls of Millions of Light Years Away, 2013, from the Broad collection.
 One of the most popular artworks on view at The Broad, the installation is a mirror-lined chamber populated with a dazzling and seemingly vast array of LED lights creating a disorienting sense of limitless space.
-The work will be accessible to free general admission ticketholders until the opening of the Kusama paid special exhibition in mid-October 2017, when it will transition to be included in the special exhibition through early January 2018.
+The work will be accessible to free general admission ticketholders through September 30, 2017, when it will temporarily transition to be included in the special exhibition through early January 2018.
+After the close of the special exhibition, the Infinity Mirrored Room will once again be accessible to free general admission ticketholders.

 “Our Infinity Mirrored Room has become a cultural phenomenon and many of our visitors are extremely passionate about Kusama’s work,” said Joanne Heyler, founding director of The Broad.
 “The timing is right for an exhibition that contextualizes the infinity rooms and brings Kusama’s contributions to 20th and 21st century art into deeper focus.
 We are thrilled to present this unprecedented special exhibition at The Broad next year that engages seven decades of work by a phenomenal artist.”